What Is Expat Life in the Maldives Really Like?

 The Maldives has long been ruled over with an iron fist by Maumoon Abdul Gayoom, who did not hesitate to jail dissidents and was re-elected five times in more or less rigged elections.

 Alcohol, pork, drugs and public observance of non-Muslim religions are banned on the inhabited islands.
-The resort islands however do not have to follow these laws and it feels like here almost anything goes.
+The resort islands and liveaboard boats, however, do not have to follow these laws and it feels like here almost anything goes.

 “I first came to the Maldives with no idea how different it was to the rest of the world.
 How fragile or challenging life seems here at the mercy of the sea, with so few resources locally available.

 Are you thinking about traveling to the Maldives?

-Like this article?
+Like this article about expat life in the Maldives?
 Pin it!

 Featured image: life in Maldives on the densely populated capital city Malé.